masoncusack/PopWordSearch/README.md

 docker run -t -p 8000:8000 popwordsearch:demo
 ```

+Running `setup_and_run_docker.sh` will also do this for you.

 You can then use the app by going to [localhost:8000](http://localhost:8000) in your browser.

 ### Use the deployed version

 I've deployed such a Docker image from a private registry to a public endpoint (thus, the source code is hidden), at [https://popwordsearch.azurewebsites.net](https://popwordsearch.azurewebsites.net).

-This is the easiest way to try the app out.
+This is the easiest way to try the app out, and besides that serves to demonstrate that I know how to do cloud deployment of an app like this.